veekas/advanced-react-patterns-v2/more-notes.md

 ## prop collections

 - props tht most users will want on the component can be passed and spread in the implementation, that way changes can be made without user having to update
+- problem occurs when trying to pass custom methods (e.g. call another function in addition to `onToggle` in `onClick`)